 Google’s Personalized Search was, and still is but now extends far beyond browser cookies, where the search results you see are based on your prior search history and the actions you took from them.

-In other words, if both you and I search Google for “Brown kitty playing with a ball of string“, the search results Google serves us will look entirely different.
+In other words, if both you and I search Google for “Brown kitty playing with a ball of string,” the search results Google serves us will look entirely different because your idea of a kitty is… nevermind. 😅

 How We’re Losing The Free Will God Gave Us